aqilmarwan/auralink/README.md

   - Detect objects and identify graphs from a representative frame.
   - Generate summaries of the chat/file.
   - Produce a PDF and/or a PowerPoint.
-- Assistant responses must appear immediately after the corresponding user prompt in the chat and render cleanly.
 - When generating a file (PDF/PPT), the assistant message includes a clickable `file://` hyperlink with the full local path for quick access.

 ## Tech Stack

-- UI: Next.js 14, React 18, Tailwind, React Query, Mantine hooks, React Markdown
+- UI: Next.js 14, React 18, Tailwind, React Query, React Markdown
 - Desktop: Tauri 2 (Rust), rusqlite, tonic (gRPC client)
 - Agents: Python 3, gRPC, Whisper, OpenVINO/ONNX Runtime, MoviePy, NumPy
 - Media tooling: ffmpeg (required on host)